RMI/plastics-guidance/specs/technical_specification.md

 Each RenewableEnergyRating MUST be encoded as a JSON String.

 ### 4.7.
 Data Type RecyclabilityRating
-RecyclabilityRating is defined in Appendix B of RMI's Plastics Emissions Reporting Guidance.
+RecyclabilityRating is defined in Appendix B of RMI's Plastics Extrusion and Molding Guidance.

 #### 4.7.1.
 JSON Representation
 Each RecyclabilityRating MUST be encoded as a JSON String.

 ### 4.8.
 Data Type EndOfLifeIntensity
-Emissions instensity of a product's final end-of-life disposal method, as defined by Appendix B of RMI's Plastics Emissions Reporting Guidance.
+Emissions instensity of a product's final end-of-life disposal method, as defined by Appendix B of RMI's Plastics Extrusion and Molding Guidance.

 #### 4.8.1.
 JSON Representation
 Each EndOfLifeIntensity MUST be encoded as a JSON number.

 ### 4.9.
 Data Type EndOfLifePrimaryDataShare
-Primary Data Share of a products end-of-life disposal method, as defined by Appendix B of RMI's Plastics Emissions Reporting Guidance.
+Primary Data Share of a products end-of-life disposal method, as defined by Appendix B of RMI's Plastics Extrusion and Molding Guidance

 #### 4.9.1.
 JSON Representation
 Each EndOfLifePrimaryDataShare MUST be encoded as a JSON number.

 ### 4.10.
 Data Type UseIntensity
-A metric intended to provide a view of the intended service life of a product, as defined by Appendix B of RMI's Plastics Emissions Reporting Guidance.
+A metric intended to provide a view of the intended service life of a product, as defined by Appendix B of RMI's Plastics Extrusion and Molding Guidance.

 #### 4.10.1.
 JSON Representation
 Each UseIntensity MUST be encoded as a JSON number.